AnikethJana/Telegram-Download-Link-Generator/docs/user-guide/bot-commands.md

 ```
 🚀 Welcome to StreamBot!

-I can convert your files into direct download links.
+I can convert your files into direct download links and streaming URLs.
-Simply send me any file and I'll generate a shareable link for you.
+Simply send me any file and I'll generate shareable links for you.

+For videos, you'll get both download and streaming options with advanced playback features.

 Commands:
 • /help - Show available commands